elysiajs/documentation/docs/essential/schema.md

     - - meta
       - name: 'description'
-        content: Schema is a strictly typed definitions, use to infer TypeScript's type and data validation of an incoming request and outgoing response.
+        content: Schema are strictly typed definitions, used to infer TypeScript's type and data validation of an incoming request and outgoing response.
 Elysia's schema validation are based on Sinclair's TypeBox, a TypeScript library for data validation.

     - - meta
       - property: 'og:description'
-        content: Schema is a strictly typed definitions, use to infer TypeScript's type and data validation of an incoming request and outgoing response.
+        content: Schema are strictly typed definitions, used to infer TypeScript's type and data validation of an incoming request and outgoing response.
 Elysia's schema validation are based on Sinclair's TypeBox, a TypeScript library for data validation.
 ---

 # Schema